Product Design, Research & Branding

 Fortunately, most of the team went to iFood and we continued many of the ongoing Rapiddo projects there.
 I also fell in love with logistics and with the overall mission of making a driver's life easier.
 We didn't have much money and resources but even then, we found creative ways to move the initiatives forward and chase ambitious targets.

 Did you find any typos?
-Did something get your attention?
+Did something specific get your attention?
 Are you curious about something I went over superficially?
-Drop me a note somewhere!
-I'll be happy to engage with you.
+If yes, drop me a note somewhere!
+I'll be happy to connect with you.